dotnet/runtime/src/coreclr/tools/cdac-build-tool/README.md

 file that contains a JSON contract descriptor.
 The C source is then included in the normal build and link steps to create the runtime.

-The contract descriptor source file depends on `contract-aux-data.c` which is a source file that contains the definitions of the "indirect pointer data" that is referenced by the data descriptor.
+The contract descriptor source file depends on `contractpointerdata.c` which is a source file that contains the definitions of the "indirect pointer data" that is referenced by the data descriptor.
 This is typically the addresses of important global variables in the runtime.
 Constants and build flags are embedded directly in the JSON payload.